ABOUT EL CASAL’S RESPONSE TO THE CORONAVIRUS

 Monitoring sources of information on COVID-19

 The health and safety of our participants has always been our highest priority, particularly now as the world deals with the COVID-19 pandemic.
 Here in Barcelona we are closely monitoring the situation and consulting the CDC, WHO, International SOS, The US Embassy and Consulate in Madrid and Barcelona and the Spanish Ministry of Health.
-We are also working with our local partners and our host families in order to assure a worry-free time in Spain.
+We are also working with our local partners and our host families in order to assure a worry-free time in Spain once things get under way.

 The novel coronavirus has taken a huge toll on Spain, as you may know.
-But thanks to strictly enforced social distancing measures and the heroic efforts of health care workers, there has been a steady decline in the number of infected persons, in the reproductive number and in fatalities.
-We’re not out of the woods yet, but it is reasonable to assume that life will have gotten back to normal here by August, if not a bit sooner.
+But thanks to the strictly enforced social distancing measures and the heroic efforts of health care workers, there was a steady, dramatic decline in new cases, in the reproductive number and in fatalities.
+Once the rate of infections began to level off, the country instituted an orderly, phased-in re-opening of the economy.

-The El Casal tuition would be reduced to reflect the shortened program calendar.
-We will also extend the payment deadline from July 15th until August 15th.
-The details of our payment, refund and cancellation policies and procedures normally accompany the Enrollment Agreement and both documents are sent to everyone who has applied and been admitted to the program.
+The details of our payment, refund and cancellation policies and procedures normally accompany the Enrollment Agreement –following acceptance– and both documents are sent to everyone who has applied and been admitted to the program.
 If you’d like to know more about those policies now, just send us an email.

 Travel, student support and the El Casal program

 Travel, including international travel, involves a certain amount of risk.
 If you’ve done any research, you know that many gap year programs involve a lot travel.
 Some visit more than one country and they may travel around to other cities or villages within those countries.
-El Casal is not a travel program, meaning that El Casal students are based in Barcelona—in the heart of the city– for the duration of the session.
-Everybody lives within proximity to one another and to us, the program leaders.
-Should it be necessary, there is quick and convenient access to hospitals and dispensaries by means of the city’s modern public transportation services.
+Though there is some limited overnight travel, El Casal has never been a travel program, meaning that El Casal students are based in Barcelona –in the heart of the city– for the duration of the session.
+All participants as well as the program directors live in Barcelona.
+There is quick and convenient access to hospitals and dispensaries by means of the city’s modern public transportation services.

 Host families and on-site Directors

-Each participant lives with an experienced and supportive host family here in Barcelona throughout his or her stay.
-We maintain regular contact with the families in order to help with your adaptation and to ensure your safety and well-being.
-El Casal is a small and agile program which facilitates face-to-face contact with us, the Co-Directors, on an almost daily basis and easy access to them 24/7, as needed.
+All participants live with experienced host families throughout their stay.
+We maintain regular contact with the families in order to help with our students’ adaptation and to ensure their safety and well-being.
+El Casal is a small and agile program with face-to-face contact with the Co-Directors on an almost daily basis and easy access to them 24/7.

 Questions, concerns and information

-Despite the worries and uncertainties surrounding the coronavirus situation, we here at El Casal look forward to providing an enriching and enjoyable gap year experience in beautiful, dynamic Barcelona and we believe that the time is right for such an experience.
+Despite the worries and uncertainties surrounding the coronavirus situation, we here at El Casal look forward to providing an enriching and enjoyable gap year experience in beautiful, dynamic Barcelona in 2021.
+We believe that the time is right for such an experience.

 If you’d like to know more: